ifazk/chobi/README.md

 4. Chithi: For hostname checks for `syncoid:sync`, the machine's hostname must be less than 255 characters long.
-5. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimplemnt the fallback snapshot fetching in syncoid.
+5. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimpelment the fallback snapshot fetching in syncoid.
 This means no solaris.
 6. Chithi: We use the regex-lite crate for rexeg, and therefore do not support unicode case insensitivity or unicode character classes like `\p{Letter}`.